Trump touches down in India for whirlwind visit | DW | 24.02.2020

 "We are ready to come to India, we are on our way, we will be meeting everyone in a few hours," Trump tweeted in Hindi before he landed.

+India's Modi was standing by to welcome Trump and his wife Melania as Air Force One touched down at the airport.
+Trump is first due to travel to Sabarmati Ashram, where Mahatma Gandhi lived.

-Modi we Trump at the airport, after which the two leaders will travel across the city to a mega rally at a newly-built cricket stadium — billed as the largest in the world.
+Then the two leaders are set to travel across the city to a mega-rally at a newly-built cricket stadium — billed as the largest in the world.
 The 22-kilometer (14-mile) stretch will be lined with huge billboards featuring Modi, Trump and his wife Melania.
 Thousands of people, mostly vetted supporters and workers of Modi's Hindu nationalist Bhartiya Janata Party (BJP), will also be standing along the newly-paved road, cheering as Trump's motorcade passes by.

+DW's Sonia Phalnikar said the visit is mutually beneficial for the two leaders.
+"For President Trump this visit is important in an election year, because the diaspora from the western state of Gujarat tends to be a wealthy influential community in the US, which has traditionally supported Trump — many of them made large donations to presidential election campaign — so this is also about galvanizing support amongst them," Phalnikar said.

+This visit is also important in terms of optics for Prime Minister Modi, Phalnikar continued, "who has been facing large scale protests at home but also international criticism abroad for a controversial citizenship law which some say undermine India’s secular traditions."

 Read more: Trump visits India amid burgeoning defense ties, trade tensions